Substitution matrix: Log-odds matrices

+Example amino-acid matrices

 PAM

 One of the first amino acid substitution matrices, the PAM (Point Accepted Mutation) matrix was developed by Margaret Dayhoff in the 1970s.
 This matrix is calculated by observing the differences in closely related proteins.
 Because the use of very closely related homologs, the observed mutations are not expected to significantly change the common functions of the proteins.
 Thus the observed substitutions (by point mutations) are considered to be accepted by natural selection.

 One PAM unit is defined as 1% of the amino acid positions that have been changed.
 To create a PAM1 substitution matrix, a group of very closely related sequences with mutation frequencies corresponding to one PAM unit is chosen.
 Based on collected mutational data from this group of sequences, a substitution matrix can be derived.
 This PAM1 matrix estimates what rate of substitution would be expected if 1% of the amino acids had changed.

 The PAM1 matrix is used as the basis for calculating other matrices by assuming that repeated mutations would follow the same pattern as those in the PAM1 matrix, and multiple substitutions can occur at the same site.
+With this assumption, the PAM2 matrix can estimated by squaring the probabilities.
 Using this logic, Dayhoff derived matrices as high as PAM250.
 Usually the PAM 30 and the PAM70 are used.